-$^{^{2}}$ Information obtained from underwriters of the 2021B Bonds.
+&lt;sup>1 Information obtained from underwriters of the Bonds.

-+ CUSIP® is a registered trademark of the American Bankers Association.
-CUSIP Global Services is managed on behalf of the American Bankers Association by S&P Capital IQ.
-Copyright© 2021 CUSIP Global Services.
+&lt;sup>+CUSIP® is a registered trademark of the American Bankers Association.
+CUSIP Global Services is managed on behalf of the American Bankers Association by FactSet Research Systems, Inc. Copyright ©2025 CUSIP Global Services.
 All rights reserved.
-CUSIP data herein is provided by S&P Capital IQ, a division of McGraw-Hill Financial, Inc. CUSIP data herein is provided for convenience of reference only.
 The Local Government Commission, the Town and their respective agents do not take responsibility for the accuracy of such data.
 Also, investors should be aware that under certain circumstances the CUSIP identification number assigned to a maturity of the Bonds may be changed to a new replacement number.